-DMC is no longer accepting referrals for the Los Angeles area.
+Please note, DMC is no longer accepting referrals for the Los Angeles County area.

-Please note, as of 10/1/23 the following organizations will be accepting referrals:
+As of 10/1/23 the following organizations will be accepting referrals for LA County:

 Blindness Support Services: Blindness Support Services